 The two step trigonometrically fitted method for solving oscillatory IVPs generated in this paper is accurate, efficient, consistent and zero stable.
 This method is self-starting and require no predictor and requires only two functions evaluation at each integration step.
-The method complete favorably with other existing methods.
+The method complete favorably with other existing methods (Alabi et.al[13] and Adeniran et. al.[2]) in the literature..